Bradford Woodhouse Braley

 Brad Braley and his wife, Olive, household names to listeners of the Voice of Prophecy broadcasts in the middle decades of the 20th Century, were known for their duets on organ and piano.
 Brad was organist and accompanist for the VOP for nearly nineteen years.
 Olive was known for both her musical assistance and her gift for giving readings.

-Brad was born in Fairhaven, Massachusetts, where both of his grandfathers had been sea captains.
+Brad was born in Fairhaven, Massachusetts, on July 19, 1905, the son of Albert loring and Lucinda Mabel Woodhouse Braley.
+Both of his grandfathers had been sea captains.
 Brad's musical abilities became evident at an early age and were encouraged by his father, owner of a music store.
 Following eight years of concert piano study, he began playing organ music to accompany silent movies in New England Paramount Theaters, an activity that continued for ten years, until he became a Christian and decided to dedicate his talents to church music.

 He became organist and choir director at the Boston Temple of Seventh-day Adventists but was paid for his janitorial work rather than his musical contribution.
 He spent his evenings at the Gardner Organ Company, learning how to install organs.
 In the early 1930's sound movies had rapidly replaced the silent screen images, and theaters began removing their Wurlitzer pipe organs, selling them to churches for ridiculous prices.
 Gardner Organ Company specialized in reinstalling them in churches.